kiethohoai/my-fullstack-app/README.md

 14. JSX Conditional Rendering Using If Else
 15. JSX Conditional Rendering Using Switch Statement
 16. JSX Conditional Rendering Using Ternary Operator
+17. JSX Conditional Rendering Using Logical And And